 Step 3 Check & test the new IP

-After the Raspberry Pi has booted, get the newest IP address again by using:
+After the Raspberry Pi has booted, the newest IP address can be obtained by using the hostname

 hostname -I

 There might be more than one IP shown, but the static IP just configured should also be on the list.
-The other IP addresses can be ignored.
 While the other addresses might change, the static IP address will remain the same until the network configuration file has been changed again.

 Step 4 Disable power management (optional)

-Without disabling power management, the Wi-Fi tend to disconnect if not used for a certain period of time.
+Without disabling power management, the Wi-Fi tends to disconnect if not used for a certain period of time.
 The current power management settings can be seen with the iwconfig

 command: